realm/unity-examples/tutorials/persistance-comparison-series/Sqlite/sqlite.md

 Now that the preparations are finished we want to add our first script to the capsule.
 Similar to the `HitCountExample.cs` create a new `C# script` and name it `SqliteExampleSimple`.

-When opening it, the first thing we want to do, is importing Sqlite by adding `using Mono.Data.Sqlite;` and `using System.Data;` at the top of the file (1).
+When opening it, the first thing we want to do, is importing SQLite by adding `using Mono.Data.Sqlite;` and `using System.Data;` at the top of the file (1).

 Next we will look at how to save whenever the hit count is changed, which happens during `OnMouseDown()`.
-Similar to the `FileStream` and the `BinaryWriter` we have seen in the previous parts of this series we need some way to write the data to where it should go.
-In case of Sqlite that means we need a connection to the database.
-This is offered by the Sqlite library via the [`IDbConnection`](https://docs.microsoft.com/en-us/dotnet/api/system.data.idbconnection?view=net-6.0) class (2) which represents an open connection to the database.
-Since we will need a connection for loading the data later on again, we will extract opening a database connection into into another function and call it `private IDbConnection CreateAndOpenDatabase()` (3).
+First we need to open a connection to the database.
+This is offered by the SQLite library via the [`IDbConnection`](https://docs.microsoft.com/en-us/dotnet/api/system.data.idbconnection?view=net-6.0) class (2) which represents an open connection to the database.
+Since we will need a connection for loading the data later on again, we will extract opening a database connection into another function and call it `private IDbConnection CreateAndOpenDatabase()` (3).

 In there we first define a name for our database file.
 I'll just call it `MyDatabase` for now, accordingly the URI should be `"URI=file:MyDatabase.sqlite"` (4).
-Then we can create a connection this database using `new SqliteConnection(dbUri)` (5) and open it with `dbConnection.Open()` (6).
+Then we can create a connection to this database using `new SqliteConnection(dbUri)` (5) and open it with `dbConnection.Open()` (6).

 ```cs
 using Mono.Data.Sqlite; // 1